AviWaiz/Beardstagram-App/README.md

 ### Photo Upload With Beard Drag and Drop

 BeardStagrm takes advantage of Cloudinary's API to upload and host images.
 Users can upload their photos using the Beard me! option.
 Once an Image is uploaded to Cloudinary the user may add a beard of their choice.
-Once submitted a user is redirected to their photo feed where their new bearded photo will appear.
+To normalize data and improve efficiency, photos are saved in PostgreSQL as a column with a the photo's url, beard size, and the x/y position of the beard on the photo.

 'PhotoEdit' and 'PhotoForm' handle photo uploads with drag and drop feature.